kevinlin9/MasterlockCrackerTracker/README.md

 # MasterlockCrackerTracker
-This project will implement a web-application program that assists in cracking and tracking the combinations of Master model 2002 and 2010 padlocks.
+This project implements a web-application program that assists in cracking and tracking the combinations of Master model 2002 and 2010 padlocks.

 https://linkhua.github.io/MasterlockCrackerTracker/